Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

 ..
 Note::

-   The sample configuration will always download the latest node image.
-It is good practice to deliberately choose the version.
-To choose a specific version find the correct version in `hub.docker.com/concordium/testnet-node <https://hub.docker.com/r/concordium/testnet-node>`_ and change the ``image`` value from
+   The sample configuration always downloads the latest node image.
+It is good practice to choose the version deliberately.
+To choose a specific version, find the correct version in `hub.docker.com/concordium/testnet-node <https://hub.docker.com/r/concordium/testnet-node>`_ and change the ``image`` value from